GabeStah/Airbrake.io/Exceptions/JavaScript/TypeError/x is not a constructor/text.md

-# JavaScript Errors - "x" is not a Constructor TypeError
+# JavaScript Errors - "x" Is Not a Constructor TypeError

-Today, as we continue along through our [__JavaScript Error Handling__](https://airbrake.io/blog/javascript-error-handling/javascript-error-hierarchy) series, we'll be taking a closer look at the `"x" is Not a Constructor TypeError`.
-As the name suggests a `"x" is Not a Constructor TypeError` is thrown when incorrectly trying to invoke the `constructor` of a variable or object that _doesn't_ actually have a `constructor` itself.
+Today, as we continue along through our [__JavaScript Error Handling__](https://airbrake.io/blog/javascript-error-handling/javascript-error-hierarchy) series, we'll be taking a closer look at the `"x" Is Not a Constructor TypeError`.
+As the name suggests a `"x" Is Not a Constructor TypeError` is thrown when incorrectly trying to invoke the `constructor` of a variable or object that _doesn't_ actually have a `constructor` itself.

-In this article we'll examine the `"x" is Not a Constructor TypeError` in more detail by looking at where it resides within the JavaScript `Exception` hierarchy.
-We'll also use a few simple code examples to illustrate how `"x" is Not a Constructor TypeErrors` are commonly thrown, which will hopefully help you in avoiding them in your own coding adventures.
+In this article we'll examine the `"x" Is Not a Constructor TypeError` in more detail by looking at where it resides within the JavaScript `Exception` hierarchy.
+We'll also use a few simple code examples to illustrate how `"x" Is Not a Constructor TypeErrors` are commonly thrown, which will hopefully help you in avoiding them in your own coding adventures.
 Let's get started!

 ## The Technical Rundown

 - All JavaScript error objects are descendants of the [`Error`](https://airbrake.io/blog/javascript-error-handling/javascript-error-hierarchy) object, or an inherited object therein.
 - The [`TypeError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError) object is inherited from the [`Error`](https://airbrake.io/blog/javascript-error-handling/javascript-error-hierarchy) object.
-- The `"x" is Not a Constructor TypeError` is a descendant of [`TypeError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError) object.
+- The `"x" Is Not a Constructor TypeError` is a descendant of [`TypeError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError) object.

 ## When Should You Use It?

-To dig into the `"x" is Not a Constructor TypeError` we should first refresh ourselves on how `constructors` work in JavaScript.
+To dig into the `"x" Is Not a Constructor TypeError` we should first refresh ourselves on how `constructors` work in JavaScript.
 A `constructor` is merely a special method that is automatically added to every `Object` (or derived type therein) that, when called, actually performs the instantiation and overall creation of the object in question.
 In most cases the `constructor` is not called explicitly, but is instead implicitly invoked by using the `new` keyword (e.g. `var house = new House()`).

 Moreover, `constructors` can be explicitly set when creating a `class`, or they can be implicitly added by JavaScript when defining a basic `function`.
 For example, here we've defined a simple `Book` class that contains the special `constructor()` method in which we expect two parameters used to set the `author` and `title` properties.
 For illustration purposes we also output a message after construction to indicate how this `Book` instance was created: